- England & Wales

 benefit can be maintained without giving ownership in situations where ownership could erode value.
 For example, your share of a family business could be left in a discretionary trust so that your children only become shareholders (controlling how the business is run) once they have sufficient experience.

 Note that many of the tax benefits of discretionary trusts have now been removed.
-You can read about these types of trusts here.
+You can read more about types of trusts.

 We also have an article on leaving an interest in a business.